thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

-Due to the significant spatial and temporal variability of the trends and the contributing factors, there is a constant need to monitor and investigate SDR at different sites in order to estimate the degree of variability, and its relation to the local conditions.
-In this study, we examine the trends of SDR, using ground-based measurements at Thessaloniki, Greece, for the period from 1993 to 2023.
-We re-evaluated and extended the dataset used by Bais et al. (2013), we applied a different algorithm for the identification of clear-/cloud-sky instances (Reno and Hansen 2016; Reno, Hansen, and Stein 2012), and we derived the SDR trends for the period of study, under different sky conditions (all-sky, clear-sky, and cloudy-sky).
+Due to the significant spatial and temporal variability of the trends and the contributing factors, there is a constant need to monitor and investigate SDR at different sites in order to estimate the degree of variability and its relation to the local conditions.
+In this study, we examine the trends of SDR using ground-based measurements at Thessaloniki, Greece, for the period from 1993 to 2023.
+We re-evaluated and extended the dataset used by Bais et al. (2013), we applied a different algorithm for the identification of clear-/cloud-sky instances (Reno and Hansen 2016; Reno, Hansen, and Stein 2012), and we derived the SDR trends for the period of study under different sky conditions (all-sky, clear-sky, and cloudy-sky).
 Finally, we investigated the dependence of the trends on solar zenith angle and season.